 Final thought on worms

-In summary, every dog owner should be responsible enough to understand the signs, symptoms, risks, and treatment options for dog worms.
+In summary, every dog owner should be responsible enough to understand dog worms’ signs, symptoms, risks, and treatment options.
 Worm infestation affects the pet’s appetite, fur, weight, and general health.
 Receiving the proper worm treatment as early as possible can prevent serious consequences like death.
-They should always take their pets for annual worm testing because early diagnosis and treatment increase the rate of success.
+They should always take their pets for annual worm testing because early diagnosis and treatment increase the success rate.

 Brad cannot remember life without dogs around, and he simply can’t live without them!
 He created Dog Nerdz to provide owners with crucial tips and essential info to be the best dog owner they can be.
 He has learned so much over the years about how to look after his precious pup Boogie!